mainwp/mainwp-child/readme.txt

 = 2.0.22 - 7-22-15 =
 * Fixed: Bug where the OptmizePress theme has not been updated properly
-* Fixed: Bug where the Client Report extenison recored incorrect time
+* Fixed: Bug where the Client Report extension recorded incorrect time
-* Added: Support for the upcomming extension
+* Added: Support for the upcoming extension

 = 2.0.21 - 7-9-15 =
 * Fixed: Bug with time schedule for the UpdraftPlus extension
-* Added: Support for the upcomming extension
+* Added: Support for the upcoming extension

 = 2.0.20 - 7-6-15 =
 * Fixed: Bug with time schedule for the UpdraftPlus extension